DOG RECIPES

 Free Recipes from i-love-dogs.com

-And here's a great free recipe book from I-Love-Dogs.com (see more about the I-Love-Dogs.com website on our Best Doggie Stuff page).
+And here's a great free recipe book from I-Love-Dogs.com.
 This recipe book is an executable file, so you may get a warning message when you try to download or run this file.

 To download your copy of the I-Love-Dogs recipe book just right click on the Download Your Free Recipes Here link below and choose Save As from the dialog box which pops up.